kl1nton/1_Applied_Basic_Science/1_Anatomy.md

 #### Answer: A. The long thoracic nerve (_of Bell_) - ?

 ### Q1.57
-A patient with aortic dissection suffered infarction of the lower spinal cord as a result of extension of the dissection into the artery of Adamkiewicz.
+A patient with aortic dissection suffered infarction of the lower spinal cord as a result of extension of the dissection into the **Artery of Adamkiewicz**.
 Which of the following statements best describes this artery?

 	A. It is also known as the artery of lumbar enlargement
 	B. It is a radicular artery in the lower thoracic or upper lumbar region
-	C. It is most frequently found on the right side
+	C. It is most frequently found on the right side - F
-	D. It has extensive anastomoses on the surface of the sacral spinal cord
+	D. It has extensive anastomoses on the surface of the sacral spinal cord - F
-	E. It passes through foramina in the bodies of the vertebrae to reach the cord
+	E. It passes through foramina in the bodies of the vertebrae to reach the cord - F

-#### Answer: ?
+#### Answer: B. It is a radicular artery in the lower thoracic or upper lumbar region - ?

 ### Q1.58
 A superficial cut on the _ulnar side of forearm_ is most likely to damage: